A travel guide to visiting Mossman Gorge and walking its amazing rainforest circuit tracks in the Daintree, Far North Queensland.

 How to Get to Mossman Gorge Independently

-If you're based in Port Douglas, then it's a closer 22-minute drive.
+If you're based in Port Douglas, then it's a closer 25-minute drive.

 Should I Take the Mossman Gorge Shuttle Bus?

 Once you get to the visitor center, you'll notice that there are signs everywhere encouraging tourists to take the Mossman Gorge Shuttle Bus to the walking area.
-The cost is $13.05 per person.
+The cost is $14.00 per person and it departs every 15 minutes.

-My take from the experience is that taking the Mossman Gorge Shuttle Bus isn't necessary.
+My take from the experience is that taking the Mossman Gorge Shuttle Bus isn't compulsory.
 It's only a short 2-kilometre walk, passing the outside of the indigenous community.

-Although the center tries to convince people to take the bus under the guise of "respect for the indigenous community" they don't employ indigenous bus drivers.
+Although the center tries to convince people to take the bus under the guise of "respect for the indigenous community" I noticed that they didn't employ indigenous bus drivers.
 Furthermore, the local residents were friendly, waving and welcoming us as we walked past.
 This left me suspicious of whether the center's intentions were really just to monopolize this section of the National Park.

-Up for more of a challenge near Mossman?
-Try the Devils Thumb Hike (Manjal Jimalji)
+For more of a challenge near Mossman, try the Devils Thumb Hike (Manjal Jimalji)

 Mossman Gorge Walking Tracks - The Rainforest Circuit